Azure/azure-sdk-for-js/sdk/storage/storage-blob/MigrationGuide.md

 The modern client library is named `@azure/storage-blob` and was released beginning with version 10.
 The legacy client library is named `azure-storage` with version of 2.x.x or below.

 The legacy library `azure-storage` grouped functionality to work with multiple services in the same package such as `Blob`, `Queue`, `Files` and `Tables`.
-The new `@azure/storage-blob` is dedicated to `Blob` there are new generation packages for the other storage services `@azure/data-tables`, `@azure/storage-queue`, `@azure/storage-file-share` this provides more granular control on which dependencies to take on your project.
+The new `@azure/storage-blob` is dedicated to `Blob` service.
+New generation packages are available for the other storage services as well: `@azure/data-tables`, `@azure/storage-queue` and `@azure/storage-file-share`.
+This provides more granular control on which dependencies to take on your project.

 ### Constructing the clients